The Frank Doezema Family History

 Antje van Bolhuis, because of deaths.
 When Fokke Hofstee died, Antje married

 Fokke Bolhuis.
+Frank

 and Celia began their family in Grand Rapids.
 Two daughters—Pearl and